-Ms. Plunkett holds an A.B., summa cum laude, in American History and Literature from Harvard College, and a J.D., cum laude, from Harvard Law School, where she was a board member of the Harvard Legal Aid Bureau and represented indigent clients in family law cases.
+Ms. Plunkett holds an A.B., summa cum laude, in American History and Literature from Harvard College, and a J.D., cum laude, from Harvard Law School, where she was training director for the Harvard Legal Aid Bureau.
+Ms. Plunkett’s current board service commitments include the ACLU of New Hampshire.